-Recommendation: The NAS Operations Subcommittee recommends that the FAA incorporate AAM considerations into planning for the remote tower testbed being deployed at the FAA William J. Hughes Technical Center.
-As an interim step, the Subcommittee requests a briefing on the FAA's strategy considering the value of the remote tower technologies in AAM operations, especially regarding higher density and mixed fleet airspace operations.
+Recommendation 5: The NAS Operations Subcommittee recommends that the FAA incorporate AAM considerations into planning for the Remote Tower (RT) testbed being deployed at the FAA William J. Hughes Technical Center.
+As an interim step, the Subcommittee requests a briefing on the FAA's strategy considering the value of the Remote Tower technologies in AAM operations, especially regarding higher density and mixed fleet airspace operations.
 The Subcommittee anticipates that this strategy would be based in part on lessons learned from the current remote tower project, and that NASA's role in prospective related research would be considered.